skekre98/SortedWordCount/README.md

 This application was built through a directed-acyclic graph of operators and used [Maven](https://maven.apache.org/) for dependency management.

 ## Operators
-Line Reader: This operator split the file into lines and passed each line onto the next operator.
+**Line Reader**: This operator split the file into lines and passed each line onto the next operator.

-Word Reader: This operator would read in the line and split it into different words.
+**Word Reader**: This operator would read in the line and split it into different words.

-Word Count: This operator would take the words that it was given and increase their associated frequency or create a new frequency if it sees a new word.
+**Word Count**: This operator would take the words that it was given and increase their associated frequency or create a new frequency if it sees a new word.